mikechambers/darci/README.md

 Make sure Node is at least version 16.18.0 or greater.

-Next Download darci.
+Next Download DARCI.
 Its is recommended that you clone it using git, as it will make it easier to update it when new versions are out (you can also download as a zip file).